ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 ### Deprecations

-### Commerce packages
+#### Commerce packages

-The following Commerce packages are deprecated as of this release:
+The following Commerce packages are deprecated as of this release and will be removed in v5:

 - `ibexa/commerce-admin-ui`
 - `ibexa/commerce-erp-admin`